kubernetes-sigs/cli-utils/examples/alphaTestExamples/MultipleServcies.md

 /kubernetes-sigs/kustomize\
 /master/examples/wordpress/mysql\
 /{secret,deployment,service}.yaml"

+expectedOutputLine()
+{
+  test 1 == \
+  $(grep "$@" $OUTPUT/status | wc -l); \
+  echo $?

+}
 ```

 Create a `grouping.yaml` resource.
-By this, you are defining the grouping of the current directories. kapply uses
+By this, you are defining the grouping of the current
-the unique label in this file to track any future state changes made to this directory.
-Make sure the label key is
+directories. kapply uses the unique label in this file to track any future state changes
+made to this directory.
+Make sure the label key is `cli-utils.sigs.k8s.io/inventory-id`
-`cli-utils.sigs.k8s.io/inventory-id` and give any unique label value and DO NOT change it in future.
+and give any unique label value and DO NOT change it in future.

 <!-- @createGroupingYaml @testE2EAgainstLatestRelease-->
 ```